jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

 }
 ```

 As this program accesses an invalid kernel address, it should result in a `SIGSEGV`.
-An update to the page fault handler, to `do_bad` function is [arch/arm64/fault.c](code1/arch/arm64/fault.c) now sends this signal instead of running `do_exit` right away:
+An update to the page fault handler, the `do_bad` function in [arch/arm64/fault.c](code1/arch/arm64/fault.c) now sends this signal instead of running `do_exit` right away:

 ```C
 int do_bad(unsigned long addr, unsigned long esr, struct stack_save_registers *ssr)